purplebugs/elastic-data-tool/README.md

 ## License 📝

-The work is under exclusive copyright by default.
+The work is under exclusive copyright by default